mulqueenr/mulqueenr.github.io/docs/CEDAR analysis/10x_multiomephase2.md

 category: CEDAR
 ---

-Multiome processing for 10X multiome data on Primary Tumors (Phase 1+2 and preliminary experiment combined) *This code is a WIP and will be cleaned prior to manuscript finalization.*
+Multiome processing for 10X multiome data on Primary Tumors (Phase 1+2 and preliminary experiment combined).
+Analysis was performed on Exacloud, OHSU's HPC which uses slurm as a job scheduler.
+So many parallelized analyses utilize slurm batch processing.

+I also set up my environment to automatically paste figures to a slack channel, so you may notice many system calls like "slack -F [file] slack-channel", these are just a convience function for myself.

+*This code is a WIP and will be cleaned prior to manuscript finalization.*

 ## Initial Processing and QC